7 of the most in-demand jobs for computer science majors

 The CS skills you’ll need to succeed

-To thrive in the fast-paced world of computer science, you’ll need a mix of technical knowledge, creative problem solving and the ability to communicate ideas effectively.
-A quality computer science program will help you develop the following key skills:
+To thrive in the always evolving world of computer science, you’ll need a mix of technical knowledge, creative problem solving and the ability to communicate ideas effectively.

 • Coding fluency: Master programming languages such as Python, Java and C++ to drive today’s most advanced technologies.